 Like many people I've wondered about the disappearance of names like Ethel, Bertha, Mildred, Ida, et al. "Old fashioned" names, period names— names that cannot help but seem tied to another time and place.
 How did they drop off the list?
 What social/cultural vagaries came into play to annihilate names that were common and popular.
 Was it Hollywood and the rise of "movie stars" like Gloria Swanson, Louise Brooks, Joan Crawford that made Bessie, Ada, and Viola seem so last century?
 What about a name like Lisa— where did that come from?
 Its a part of today's standard roster of go-to names.
 It was number one several years in the early sixties, yet it wasn't even on the top 1000 list in say, 1930.
 There were Pearlines, Glennas, Floys, and Wandas, but not one Lisa.

-personally familiar with some young Ivy, Hazel, Pearl and Mabels.
+Some "old fashioned" names have enjoyed a healthy resurgence.
+Emma has been going strong for years now, and I am personally familiar with some young Ivy, Hazel, Pearl and Mabels.
 (I personally hope that Britney, Brittany, Katelynne, Kaylee and all their unique-ified transcriptions do not resurface a 100 years from now as quaint, unusual revivals.)

+When speaking of old fashioned, unusual, historical or stupid names, one has to turn to my favorite repository of onomastic pyrotechnics: Colonial New England.
 They drew upon a whole spectrum of fire, brimstone, saintly virtues, and obscure Old Testament references and came out with, what is to me, endlessly fascinating naming practices.
 If anyone is as interested as I am in early New England oddities I recommend Vast Public Indifference, a blog of gravestones and naming run by a Harvard grad student (several of the names below are from that blog).
 Also, Curiosities of Puritan nomenclature (1897) by Charles Wareing Endell Bardsley is a must for gaining knowledge about the Hope-stills and Fly-fornications of the past.
 And dont miss the amazing Farber Gravestone Collection.

 Miss Asenath Tinkham